Julia Trotzki

 What makes the Valencia Margarita from SAPOORI in Cala d’Or so special.

-How to create non-alcoholic variations that aren't boring.
+How to create non-alcoholic variants that are not boring.

 Which little tricks make a difference, from the right tequila to the glass rim.